MoebiusX/OtelE2E/README.md

 - Run the test suite with `./run-tests.sh` for validation
 - Check the project architecture details in `replit.md`

-This demo showcases real-world enterprise distributed tracing patterns that can be directly applied to production microservices environments.
+This PoC showcases real-world enterprise distributed tracing patterns that can be directly applied to production microservices environments.